 Loraine was a gifted seamstress, crafting many of her own clothes as well as those for her children.
 She had a deep passion for quilting, hand stitching, and embroidery, and her careful artistry was evident in every piece she created.
 Over the years, she made countless quilts for her children and grandchildren, as well as blessing outfits, dresses, and even wedding gowns.
 Loraine also amassed extensive collections of thimbles and nativity sets, each one a reflection of her appreciation for fine workmanship, tradition, and beauty.

-Loraine devoted much of her life to service- both publicly and privately.
-She was a champion of home, family, and children in the Social Services system.
-She volunteered as a Guardian Ad Litem, a court appointed advocate, who represented the best interests of children in court proceedings, such as custody disputes and cases involving abuse and neglect.
-Her political service began as a voter registration agent in her own home and continued with roles as an election judge, vice chairman, and chairman of the Cache County Republican Party.
-She went on to serve as vice chairman of the Utah State Republican Party and spent eight years as a Legislator in the Utah House of Representatives.
-During her time in office, Loraine visited every county in the state to better understand and address the needs of Utah’s citizens.
-One of her proudest accomplishments was championing the introduction of higher education programs within the state’s prison system, an initiative that helped many inmates better their lives through education.
+Her political service began as a Voter Registration Agent in her own home and continued with roles as an Election Judge, County and State Delegate, Voting District Vice Chairman and Chairman, and Vice Chairman and Chairman of the Cache County Republican Party.
+She went on to serve as Vice Chairman of the Utah State Republican Party and spent eight years as a Legislator in the Utah House of Representatives.
+During her time in this office, Loraine visited every county in the state to better understand and address the needs of Utah’s citizens.
+She was also an advocate for Utah State University and other campuses across the State.
+One of her proudest accomplishments was championing the introduction of higher education programs within the Utah’s prison system, an initiative that helped many inmates better their lives through education.

 Family time was deeply important to Loraine.
-Her family will always cherish memories of cookouts in Logan Canyon, reunions at Bear Lake and in Idaho, road trips across Utah, tea parties with her grandchildren, trips to Gardner Village, visiting Buddy’s grave, and girls-only shopping days, followed by lunch together.
-The family also fondly recalls dinners at the park, visits to the Logan Zoo, the fireworks for the 4th of July at USU, large meals shared in the Pace family basement, and the fun of the white elephant gift exchanges on Christmas Eve.
+Her family will always cherish memories of camping, cookouts in Logan Canyon, reunions at Bear Lake and in Idaho, road trips across Utah, tea parties with her grandchildren, trips to Gardner Village, visiting Buddy’s grave, and girls-only shopping days, followed by lunch together.
+The family also fondly recalls dinners at the park, visits to the Logan Zoo, the fireworks for the 4th of July at USU, large meals shared in the Pace family backyard and basement, and the fun of the white elephant gift exchanges on Christmas Eve.
 We will forever treasure memories of her presence at baby blessings, baptisms, and special gatherings.

 Loraine had a special way of showing love and care for each family member.
 She made it a point to visit loved ones after the birth of new babies, often presenting the newest family member with a hand-sewn blanket or quilt.
 She never missed a birthday, always sending a thoughtful card with money enclosed, making each person feel loved and valued.
 We will miss her radiant smile, her warm hugs, and the boundless love she gave so freely.
+We love you Mom and Grandma.

 Loraine is survived by her six children: Lawrence (Shauna), Elese (Wayne) Elwood, Michele (Gordon) Willey, William (Tracy), Andrew (Jennifer), and Wendell (Heather).
 She is also survived by her 21 Grandchildren: Lyndsie (Caleb), Jesica (Chandler), Jeffrey (Trisha), Wayne (Dalton), Alyssa (Justin), Jacob (Melanie), Joshua, Hyrum (Johanna), Sadie (Ben), Josie, Caden, Sydney, Shaylee (Noa), Liam, Ethan, Cole, Elliot, Maeve, Lily, Michael, and Logan, as well as 17 great grandchildren.
 Also surviving are Loraine’s sister Loretta (DeLoy) Thueson, and sister-in-law, Joan, one surviving aunt, Joyce Tolman, as well as many in-laws, nieces, nephews, and cousins.